 - Winter Sun and Summer Moon – Located on East Market Street, Winter Sun & Summer Moon showcases clothing, gifts, jewelry, handcrafts & personal care from around the world and also sourced locally.
 It’s a quaint little shop that offers a nice variety of eclectic and beautiful products.

 The downtown area or village center of Rhinebeck is on the National Register of Historic Places.
 Since being added to the list in 1979, this area of Rhinebeck has attracted people who are interested in seeing the collection of preserved buildings.

 #3: Visit the Old Rhinebeck Aerodrome

 America’s first flying museum of antique aircraft, the Old Rhinebeck Aerodrome is a popular destination for many.
-With an array of vintage aircraft, antique cars and motorcycles, the museum typically offer air shows on the weekends (cancelled for 2020).
+With an array of vintage aircraft, antique cars, classic cars and motorcycles, the museum typically offers air shows on the weekends when open during their season.

 They also offer biplane rides on a first come – first serve basis on weekends and by reservation.
-Open seasonally, this is a great place to visit during the warmer months.
+Open seasonally, this is one of the best things to do in Rhinebeck NY during the warmer months.

 #4: Eat at one of the many Rhinebeck NY Restaurants

 Boasting a large selection of cuisines, Rhinebeck’s dining scene is a good place to start during your visit.
 From fine dining to casual dining spots, there are always good times to be had when eating in Rhinebeck NY.

 - The Amsterdam – Located on Mill Street, this great restaurant is open for lunch and dinner.
 The Amsterdam is both a wonderful restaurant and market.
 This unique combination makes it a popular restaurant in Rhinebeck.